AraBlocks/ara-filesystem/README.md

 ### .afsignore

-At the root level of this repo, an `.afsignore` file can specify any files or directories to ignore in `afs add`.
+At the root level of this repository, a `.afsignore` file can be used to specify any files or directories to ignore when adding to an AFS.

 Each line in `afsignore` specifies a pattern, similar to `.npmignore` and `.gitignore` files: